OVERTON BLACK ARROWS

 Don’t be tempted with all carbon arrows - some venues and competitions won’t let you shoot them, as they are hard to find with a metal detector.

 When choosing arrows it is important to select arrows of the correct spine (stiffness) for the style, draw weight and draw length you're shooting.
-A reputable shop will be able to advise you in more detail, but to get an idea of the ‘correct spine’ arrows you need, you can often refer to manufacturer spine charts or arrow selector charts, the Easton one can be found here or the Skylon one can be found here.
-These allow you to look up, based on you bows draw weight and your draw length, the best arrow spine for you.
-Lots of archery shops will supply arrows in sets of 8 or 12.
-A set of 8 is plenty for your first set.
-This allows you to be able to shoot 6 arrow ends and have a couple of spares in case you lose or damage an arrow.
+A reputable shop will be able to advise you in more detail, but to get an idea of the ‘correct spine’ arrows you need, you can often refer to manufacturer spine charts or arrow selector charts.
+These allow you to look up, based on your bows draw weight and your draw length, the best arrow spine for you.

 One important thing to remember when getting your first set of arrows is that they should be 2” longer than your draw length.
 This ensures you don’t over draw the arrow past the arrow rest/launcher which can cause issues or even serious injury.
-Also, you will find that your draw length increases a bit over time, as you improve your form.

 Other